 In most cases, compensation is not required since it is preferable to operate the CnC machine in Work Coordinates, where the controller does all the compensation.
+In some instances, the controller will also compensate even if in Machine Coordinates.

 Apex Location